ddev/ddev-drupal-contrib/README.md

 2. `git clone` your contrib module
 3. cd [contrib module directory]
 4. Configure DDEV for Drupal 10 using `ddev config --project-name=[contrib module] --project-type=drupal10 --docroot=web --create-docroot --php-version=8.1` or select these options when prompted using `ddev config`
+   1. If your module has underscores in its name, replace them with hyphens.
 5. Run `ddev get ddev/ddev-drupal-contrib`
 6. Run `ddev start`
 7. Run `ddev poser`